luo-anthony/DeveloperGPT/README.md

 $ source ~/.zshenv
 ```

-#### Using Open-Source Hugging-Face Inference API LLMs
+#### Using Open-Source Hugging Face Inference API LLMs
-To use open-source LLMs such as Zephyr or OpenChat hosted on Hugging Face, you can optionally set up a [Hugging Face](https://huggingface.co/settings/tokens) or [Inference API](https://huggingface.co/docs/api-inference/index) token as an environment variable using the steps below.
-Setting up a token is **not required**, but it will allow you to make more requests without being rate limited.
+To use open-source LLMs such as Gemma or Mistral hosted on Hugging Face, you can optionally set up a [Hugging Face Inference API](https://huggingface.co/settings/tokens) token as an environment variable using the steps below.
+See https://huggingface.co/docs/api-inference/index for more details.

 ```bash
 # [OPTIONAL] set Hugging Face token (using zsh for example)